Tipping around the world: How much is enough?

 A tip, or gratuity, is defined as a gift of money given to someone for performing a service or menial task, over and above the payment due for the service.

-Tips, which are not required in all countries, are expected in some denomination for good service from those in the industries where tipping is expected.
+Tipping, which is not required in all countries, is expected in some denomination for good service from those in the industries where tipping is expected.

 In discussions with my family, friends, and teachers I brought up the topic of tipping to get an idea about what they thought the standard procedure should be.

-I can imagine why they would think that servers should only receive pennies for their hard work, since they are not aware of the minimum wage of $2.63 that they make.
+I can imagine why they would think that servers should only receive pennies for their hard work since they are not aware of the minimum wage of $2.13 that they make.

 In terms of hair salons, the older females again said that 20% of the bill should be the tip.